 While premium credit cards come loaded with benefits and statement credits, there are also more moderately priced rewards cards.
 These may offer good rewards and a few perks, but they won't give you the luxury edge and major benefits that comes with premium cards:

-- The Chase Sapphire Preferred® Card costs $95 a year and doesn't come with any statement credits.
-But you can earn 2 points per dollar on dining and travel purchases (1 point per dollar elsewhere), get 25% more value when redeeming points for travel through Chase's Ultimate Rewards portal and receive free primary coverage on rental car collision damage waivers.
+- The Chase Sapphire Preferred® Card costs $95 a year.
+But you can earn 3 points per dollar on dining, 2 points per dollar on travel (1 point per dollar elsewhere), get 25% more value when redeeming points for travel through Chase's Ultimate Rewards portal and receive free primary coverage on rental car collision damage waivers.